Denis Türje

 Denis (II) from the kindred Türje (Türje nembeli (II.)
 Dénes) or nicknamed Denis the Big-nosed (Nagyorrú Dénes; cum magno nasu; died 1255) was a powerful Hungarian baron, landowner and military leader in the first half of the 13th century, who held several secular positions during the reign of kings Andrew II and Béla IV.
 Denis was a childhood friend and staunch supporter of the latter throughout his life.
 He was the most notable member of the gens Türje.

 Family and monastery

-Denis (II) was born into the Szentgrót branch of the gens Türje from Zala County as the son of Denis I. In the old charters, the village of Türje, eponymous estate of the kindred, was first mentioned in 1234.
+Denis (II) was born into the Szentgrót branch of the gens Türje from Zala County as the son of Denis (I).
+He had an unidentified sister.
+In the old charters, the village of Türje, eponymous estate of the kindred, was first mentioned in 1234.
 In this time, the namesake kindred was the landowner of the village and the neighboring villages too.
-Formerly, historian János Karácsonyi incorrectly assumed that Denis II was the son of Gecse and made a difference between him and Denis, who served as master of the horse.
+Formerly, historian János Karácsonyi incorrectly assumed that Denis (II) was the son of Gecse (I) and made a difference between him and Denis, who served as master of the horse.
+It is possible that Gecse (I) and Denis (I) were brothers.